GOOSE CREEK SAFETY REST AREA

 Status: In progress

 Location: Northern Minnesota

-The Goose Creak Safety Rest Area is located on Interstate 35 between the Twin Cities and Duluth, Minnesota.
-The facility is the first in a series of public facilities that serve as a gateway to Upper Minnesota and the Lake Superior Region.
-The new rest stop is located in a forested site on the edge of Goose Creek with picturesque views of wetlands and meadows in the distance.
-The original rest stop was designed in the 1960s as a series of circular forms distributed along an elevated bluff surrounded by a mix of oak, maple and ash trees.
-The landscape is richly foliated and provides habitat for a variety of animals, birds and insects.
+The Goose Creek Safety Rest Area is located on Interstate 35 between the Twin Cities and Duluth, Minnesota.
+The facility is at the gateway to Upper Minnesota’s Arrowhead Region and the North Shore of Lake Superior.
+The new rest stop is sited on the edge of a wooded area overlooking Goose Creek with picturesque views of wetlands and meadows in the distance.
+The original rest stop was designed in the 1960s as a series of circular forms distributed along a bluff.
+The landscape is richly foliated and new plantings and pollinator beds provide habitat for a variety of animals, birds and insects.

-The project included the redesign of all of the structures including the main rest stop, picnic pavilions, and a support building.
+To preserve the memory of the site and the role of the original structures as a wayfinding device, the redesign of the structures on the site maintained the round formal elements and organic patterns of trails and adapted them to new programs and uses.
+This included the main safety rest area building, picnic pavilions, trails and seating and a support building.
 In keeping with the intent of the original park facility, the architectural design concept weaves a series of curved circulation paths into the natural landscape.
-The most dramatic views are experienced from within the building over looking the creek and from an elevated walkway that circles the exterior of the building providing an unexpected and exciting vantage point.
-A children’s play area, site seating, and trellis shading connect to the larger site and more remote picnic areas.
+The most dramatic views are experienced from within the building over-looking the creek and from an elevated walkway that circles the exterior of the building providing an unexpected vantage point.
+A children’s play area is integrated with a circular trellised shading canopy, site seating that connect to the larger site and more remote picnic areas.